My Quiet Kitchen

 Is there a gluten-free option?

-No, the pepperoni itself is not greasy.
-The amount of fat you can add to seitan is limited since it interrupts the formation of gluten.
-So adding too much oil can make seitan less firm.
-So this vegan pepperoni is lower in fat but also more dry.
+No, mainly because the amount of fat you can add to seitan is limited.
+It interrupts the formation of gluten, so adding a lot of oil to seitan dough can cause it to be too soft and fall apart.
+That means this vegan pepperoni is lower in fat but also more dry.
 See the next question for an important tip!

 Can I use it for pepperoni pizza?

 Absolutely!
-To prevent the seitan pepperoni from drying out in the oven be sure to coat the pepperoni slices in oil first, or simply spritz the pepperoni with oil once it's on the pizza.
-Alternatively, if you're trying to reduce fat intake, you can layer the pepperoni underneath the pizza sauce.
+The trick to preventing seitan pepperoni from drying out in the oven is to coat the pepperoni slices in oil.
+Alternatively, you can simply spritz the pepperoni with oil once it's on the pizza.
+Another option is to layer the pepperoni underneath the sauce and cheese.

 a photo of sliced homemade vegan pepperoni pizza.